 OK, theory lessons over – let’s get down to business!

-The following listings represent a collection of tents specifically recommended for travelling by bicycle by a wide range of experienced riders, fully updated to reflect the latest updates and prices for 2020.
+The following listings represent a collection of tents specifically recommended for travelling by bicycle by experienced riders, fully updated to reflect the latest models and prices for 2020.

 We’ll start with low-budget tents for short and simple trips, visit some of the most popular all-rounder tents in the mid-range, and work our way up to uber-tents for people on worldwide bike tours of many months or years.